Introduction to Engineering Fluid Mechanics ( Free PDF )

 • Density of water ρ

-• Continuation of the hypothesis and molecular tools of free process
+• The hypothesis and molecular tools of the free process continue to be explored.

 • State water balance